 - Dough Scraper

-- This is the best way I have found to segment the bagel dough!
+- This is the best way I have found to segment the bagel dough, cinnamon rolls and pizza dough!

 - Silicone Baking Mat or parchment paper